2021 Konya massacre: Investigation

-The investigation centered on Mehmet Altun as the murderer, who was apprehended on 4 August 2021.
+The investigation centered on Mehmet Altun, aged 33, as the murderer, who was apprehended on 4 August 2021.
 The same day, ten of the fourteen detained members of Altuns family were arrested.
 Four others were released but prohibited to travel abroad.
 According to Bianet Mehmet Altun has admitted to have killed the family members.
 He has also admitted to have attempted to set the house ablaze, in order to erase the recordings of the security camera.
 Twenty-one bullets were found in the bodies of the family.
 Six members of the family died of shots in the head while one died of a bullet in the neck.
 Against a journalist reporting on the murders for JinNews, an investigation was initiated due to her social media posts.

 Reactions

 There are different perceptions of the murders.
 While the Turkish Government states there was no racism involved, pro-Kurdish politicians and also the Kurdish media speak of a racist attack.
 The Turkish Minister of the Interior Süleyman Soylu and other Turkish officials denied an ethnic motive behind the murders and blamed it on a decade old feud between two families.
 They stated such accusation were a "provocation to the country's unity".
 Mithat Sancar of the pro-Kurdish Peoples' Democratic Party (HDP) accused the Government led by the Justice and Development Party for creating the environment for such racist attacks.
+An angered member of a Kurdish-Islamic organization known as "Kurdistan Islamic Society" released a statement heavily condemning the murder.

 A journalist of the Mezapotamya Agency who was covering the massacre, was accused of writing a "pro-terrorist story" by a Konya-based newspaper.
 Coalition for Women in Journalism (CFWIJ) condemned the targeting of the journalist, also stating it is a pro-government newspaper outlet.